IBM/aspera-cli/README.md

 The provided command must match one of the supported commands in the given context.
 If wrong, or no command is provided when expected, an error message is displayed and the list of supported commands is displayed.

+Standard **Commands** are: `create`, `show`, `list`, `modify`, `delete`.
+Some entities also support additional commands.
+When those additional commands are related to an entity also reachable in another context, then those commands are located below command `do`.
-Some sub-commands appear after entity selection (identifier), e.g. `ascli aoc admin res node do 8669 browse /`: `browse` is a sub-command of `node`.
+For example sub-commands appear after entity selection (identifier), e.g. `ascli aoc admin node do 1234 browse /`: `browse` is a sub-command of `node`.

 **Command Parameters** are typically mandatory values for a command, such as entity creation data or entity identifier.

 > **Note:** It could also have been designed as an option.
-But since it is mandatory and typically these data need **not** be set in a configuration file, then it is better designed as a **Command Parameter**, and not designed an additional specific option.
+But since it is mandatory and typically these data do not need to be set in a configuration file, it is better designed as a Command Parameter, rather than as an additional specific option.
-The advantages of using a **Command Parameter** instead of an option for the same are that the command line is shorter (no option name, just the position) and the value is clearly mandatory.
+The advantages of using a **Command Parameter** instead of an option for the same are that the command line is shorter (no option name, just the position), the value is clearly mandatory and position clearly indicates its role.
-The disadvantage is that it is not possible to define a default value in a configuration file or environment variable like for options.
+The disadvantage is that it is not possible to define a default value in a configuration file or environment variable using an option value.
 Nevertheless, [Extended Values](#extended-value-syntax) syntax is supported, so it is possible to retrieve a value from the configuration file (using `@preset:`) or environment variable (using `@env:`).

 If a **Command Parameters** begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended-value-syntax)), or use the `--` separator (see below).

-A few **Command Parameters** are optional, they are located at the end of the command line.
+A few **Command Parameters** are optional, they are always located at the end of the command line.

 #### Options